hashicorp/design-system/website/docs/components/application-state/partials/guidelines/guidelines.md

 ## Alignment

-The Application State supports two alignment options: `left` and `center`.
+The Application State supports two alignment options: `left` (default) and `center`.
 The alignment affects text alignment, action placement/alignment in the footer, and media placement; however, it does not change the default page alignment.

 !!!
 Info